 Guided self-study of your 360-degree assessment tool

 Through group discussions with peer groups, as well as various professional networking opportunities, LEAP™ provides participants with an empowering environment that fosters skill-building and career growth.

 II.
 FORMAL TRAINING

 LEAP™ participants will learn through a combination of: on-site expert talks, curated multi-media (videos, webinars and podcasts) on a variety of topics.
 The supplemental online training tools will target areas the participants are interested in or need help with, and will feature experts in their respective professional fields.
 Participants will be invited to engage in group discussions with their team (LEAP™ Pod) in person and /or through collaboration platforms .
 There will be several opportunities to meet with speakers at some point in the program.

 Participants will also have professional headshots taken as part of the program.

 LEAP in the Community is designed to promote team work and unleash participants skills to solve a business challenge in a selected Irish-American non-profit service organizations.
 Through a series of site visits, participants gain a broad understanding of corporate social responsibility and the important of giving back.

 III.
 PROJECT ASSIGNMENT

-Program participants will be assigned to a team of 6.
+Program participants will be assigned to a team of six team members.
 LEAP™ Pods will be overseen by an experienced IIBN member as well as a project sponsor.